TypeFox/sprotty-vscode/README.md

 This repository contains the glue code to integrate [Sprotty diagrams](https://github.com/eclipse/sprotty) - with or without a language server - in VSCode extensions.

+Also contains an example extension for a domain-specific language for statemachines.
+The example is also available as _States Example_ from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=typefox.states-extension).

 ![Screenshot](images/screenshot.png)

 ## Features